-For some people, therapy is not an option because their anxiety prevents them from attending or participating fully in the sessions.
+For some people, in-person therapy is not an option because their anxiety prevents them from attending or participating fully in the sessions.
 Medications can help these people reduce their symptoms, so they can get the most out of their therapy session.
-There are also people with anxiety who require medications despite the help they get from their therapist.
+There are also people with anxiety who require medications as well as the help they get from their therapist.
 They may need to continue on medications long-term, but they can benefit from the help their therapist provides as well.

 If you suffer from anxiety, ask your physician or therapist about treatment options that are available to you.
 In addition to therapy, there are a large variety of medications available to help manage symptoms and reduce the incidence of anxiety.
 Medications can be prescribed and adjusted to help target the specific needs of each individual.
 While some medications work faster than others to relieve symptoms, they all play an important role in maintaining a life with less anxiety.
 When trying to find a medication that would work best for you, it is important for you and your provider to discuss your symptoms and sources of anxiety, the side effects of each medication, and the long-term plan for improving your mental health.
 Working together, you can find a solution to your anxiety problems that helps you get back to a life you enjoy.